sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-07-20-ssoc-2025-MuhammadHaroon-week07.md

 ---
 title: "SSoC ’25 Week 07 Update by Muhammad Haroon"
-excerpt: "Create sketches of user interfaces showing how students will interact with the GenAI and the audio trimming tool."
+excerpt: "Create sketches of user interface showing how students will interact with the GenAI and the audio trimming tool."
 category: "DEVELOPER NEWS"
 date: "2025-07-20"
 slug: "2025-07-20-ssoc-25-MuhammadHaroon-week07"